guyreuveni33/Dynamic-Dictionary/README.md

 1. Clone the repository to your local machine: git clone https://github.com/guyreuveni33/DynamicDictionary.git

-Navigate to the project directory:
+2.Navigate to the project directory:
     cd DynamicDictionary

-Compile the source code:
+3.Compile the source code:
     gcc dynamicDictionary.c dynamicDictionary

-Usage
-Once the program is compiled, you can run it using the following command:
+4.Once the program is compiled, you can run it using the following command:
   ./dynamicDictionary

 The program will display the main menu:

 Welcome to the Dynamic Dictionary!